 Director of Immunology

 An immunologist, Dr. Kroeger brings expertise in vaccinology and antibody technology to SpayVac.
 Prior to joining Spayvac for Wildlife Inc., Dr. Kroeger directed a lab that generated monoclonal antibodies for research and commercial purposes.
 He earned his Ph.D. in immunology from the University of Saskatchewan in 2012, where he focused on mechanisms of immune activation.
-Following this training, he received postdoctoral training in cancer immunotherapy at the BC Cancer Agency.
-Dr. Kroeger will be working on developing new vaccines and different formulations of current vaccines.
+Following this training, he received postdoctoral training in cancer immunotherapy at the BC Cancer Agency Deeley Centre in Victoria, BC.
+Dr. Kroeger will be working on laboratory testing methods, release specifications for vaccines, developing new fertility-control vaccines, and different formulations of current vaccines.